 - Include a call to action: The hard part is getting people to watch your video.
 Once you have captured their attention, make sure to include a call to action during the video or at the end to tell that what the next step is.

 - Optimize for SEO: Although you’re using a video platform, you can’t ignore written content completely.
 Use keywords in your video title, tags, and description.
 Try using the Google AdWords Keyword Tool to generate five or six strong words to use in your description.
 Make the description clear and concise, fitting the keywords in naturally.

 - Brainstorm creative video marketing ideas: It’s easy to stay in your comfort zone and continue thinking about the same video concepts.
 Watch our video for how to think outside the box for video:

-Video marketing is an amazing way to develop a high brand awareness.
+Video marketing for business is an amazing way to develop a high brand awareness.
 The more people get to see your videos, the more your brand will win long-term.